kalbasit/transmuter/README.md

+# This repository is no longer maintained.

+I'm looking for someone with the right time and motivation to maintain Transmuter.
+If you are interested, please reach out at `me [at] kalbas.it`

 # Transmuter [![Build Status](http://travis-ci.org/kalbasit/transmuter.png)](http://travis-ci.org/kalbasit/transmuter) [![Stories in Ready](https://badge.waffle.io/kalbasit/transmuter.png?label=ready&title=Ready)](https://waffle.io/kalbasit/transmuter)

 Transmuter is a command line tool to convert Markdown and Textile files into HTML or PDF, or HTML files to PDF.